venusgalstar/BtcMinerProxy/ulimit.md

 ```

 ## Adding swap
-If your device has limited memory, Kilopool may benefit from adding swap.
+If your device has limited memory, BtcMinerPool may benefit from adding swap.
 You can follow this guide: https://www.digitalocean.com/community/tutorials/how-to-add-swap-space-on-ubuntu-22-04